John McEntire: Musical career

-While attending Oberlin, he briefly played with Mark Edwards in My Dad Is Dead in 1988, and then joined Bastro with David Grubbs and Bundy K. Brown in 1989.
+While attending Oberlin, McEntire briefly played with Mark Edwards in My Dad Is Dead in 1988, and then joined Bastro with David Grubbs and Bundy K. Brown in 1989.
 In 1991, he relocated along with Grubbs and Brown to Chicago where they changed their musical direction and became the first incarnation of Gastr Del Sol.
 Their debut album, The Serpentine Similar, was released in 1993.
 McEntire and Brown left to play in Tortoise in 1994, yet McEntire continued to make contributions to Gastr Del Sol's later recordings and performances.

-McEntire had also played in Seam, The Stokastikats, Stereolab, and The Oily Bloodmen.
+McEntire had also played in Seam, the Stokastikats, Stereolab, and the Oily Bloodmen.
 He was a principal musician on Jim O'Rourke's Terminal Pharmacy and has appeared on many other solo O'Rourke projects.